Free up to five users. The whole suite, not a demo of it.

 JMAP Calendar, Contacts (RFC 9610) and Tasks, with CalDAV and CardDAV for legacy clients — Thunderbird, Apple Mail, eM Client.
 ICS import and export.

-A scored network → content → model pipeline: SPF/DKIM/DMARC/ARC, DNSBL, greylisting, then per-tenant Bayesian classification and URL analysis — built in.
+A scored three-stage pipeline: network checks (SPF, DKIM, DMARC, ARC, DNSBL), then content analysis, then per-tenant Bayesian classification and URL inspection.
 No rspamd, no SpamAssassin, no third-party API keys.

 Encryption at rest + passkeys